-Levine And Wiss, PLLC has more than 100 years of combined legal experience on staff.
-Let our Westbury personal injury lawyer review your case and explain your legal options to you.
-Contact us today to schedule a free case consultation.
+Our team has more than 100 years of combined legal experience to put toward your fight for fair compensation.
+Let our Westbury personal injury lawyers review your case and explain your legal options.

 A wrongful death refers to a legal claim relating to someone’s death.
-In this type of case, an individual seeks damages from the party responsible for another person’s death.
-Reasons why someone may file a wrongful death lawsuit include:
+In this type of case, someone’s passing was the result of another person or entity’s negligence, and the decedent’s family seeks damages from the responsible party.

 - Bike accident